mirzaghaderi/rtpcr/README.md

 ### Amplification Efficiency

-The `efficiency` function calculates the amplification efficiency (E), slope, and R² statistics for genes.
+The `efficiency` function calculates the amplification efficiency (E), slope, and R² statistics for genes, and performs pairwise comparisons of slopes.
 It takes a data frame in which the first column contains the dilution ratios, followed by the Ct value columns for each gene.

 ```{r eval= T}
 # Applying the efficiency function